Fr0stsign/gaming-pc-configurator/README.md

 ##DISCLAIMER
 - This is just a little project because I was bored.
 NONE of the given values about estimated performance are 100% accurate!
 This tool is meant to guide and help you configure your own PC.
 I am not responsible for any false purchases and potential disappointment in performance.
+- Prices are average values and subject to change.
+Therefore, use them as a form of guideline instead of a concrete and 100% correct value.